 Daily life for me currently revolves around the chemotherapy and the physical therapy.
 After much trial and error, it appears to me that we have arrived at a set of supplementary drugs that together minimize at least the overtly undesirable side effects of the chemotherapy.
 The only side effect I really perceive these days is fatigue; I want to sleep more than eight hours overnight, and I want to take naps during the day, usually in mid-afternoon.
 I consider myself extremely fortunate not to suffer from any nausea or other digestive tract disturbances traditionally associated with chemotherapy.
 My appetite is pretty good, but not completely up to normal; I don't know whether to attribute this to the drugs or to the cancer itself.

 I am still 25 pounds down from my original weight, and my legs still seem quite weak.
 Although I have begun working with a cane at home, I mostly still use the walker to get around, especially on any expeditions into the outside world.
 I do perceive that I am slowly gaining strength, thanks to doing as much walking as I can manage, combined with the other physical therapy exercises.
+I have much better posture and foot placement when walking than when I began, but I still have some problems with balance, which some of the exercises are meant to address.

 I try to do as many things as possible for myself.
 I dress, shower, shave, brush my teeth, etc. without assistance.
 I find these activities tiring, but progressively less so as I gain strength and stamina.
 I can climb up and down stairs, but require assistance if there are more than a couple of steps.
+Bending down to pick up anything weighing more than a few pounds is still out of the question.
+I haven't tried driving yet, but I think my first attempts to do so will take place in a big, empty parking lot.

 I am trying to find my way back to work.
 I have reestablished contact with my old team, and dial into the conference calls when my schedule allows.
 But at the moment there is still considerable head-scratching going on over how best to utilize someone in my situation.